GHGibonus/Atom-boilua/README.md

 The core documentation scraping functionality (specifically the regex paterns) is based on Kapiainen's Sublime plug-in [The Subliming of Isaac](https://github.com/Kapiainen/The-Subliming-Of-Isaac).

 All the code has been refactored to adhere to a more readable standard and to improve the life of people who want to contribute or fork this package for other purposes.
+Note that however it might look completly different, most of the code is stricly identical in logic.

 ## **Installation**